Frequently Asked Questions Regarding Hourly Appointments

 When will fee remission take effect?

 Once we have entered your information into our HR and Payroll system, it will take approximately 10-14 business days for the remission to take effect.
-If you have filled the appropriate paperwork and still do not see the fee remission on your CARS bill after 21 business days, please contact Becky Frazier.
+If you have filled the appropriate paperwork and still do not see the fee remission on your CARS bill after 21 business days, please contact Becky Davis.

 What if I paid my tuition already?